 3. Organizational Changes

 Is your company going through restructuring or changes such as a merger?
-In giving your reasons for leaving a job you can focus on the impact these changes have had on your position, your career plans and your ability to produce the high standard of work you are accustomed to.
+In giving your reasons for leaving a job you can focus on the impact these changes have had on:

 4. Your Job Description has Changed

 Jobs change or you may land up doing something very different from what you were hired to do.
 This can be frustrating if it has resulted in your not using the skills and competencies you were hired for, or doing work that you are not interested in.